 (c) a senior officer is satisfied that unless the vehicle is released, exceptional hardship will be suffered in the particular case.

-(3) When the impounding period ends, the Commissioner is to ensure that an impounded vehicle is released on the application, in an approved manner, of the vehicle’s licence holder.
+[(3) repealed]

 [Section 79D inserted by No. 10 of 2004 s.
-13.]
+13; amended by No. 4 of 2007 s.
+6.]

 79E.
-Expenses of impounding under section 79 or 79A payable by convicted driver
+Liability for section 79 or 79A impounding expenses

-If a vehicle is impounded under section 79 or 79A, the person who is convicted of the impounding offence (driving) or the impounding offence (driver’s licence) in respect of which the vehicle was impounded is liable to pay to the Commissioner all expenses reasonably incurred by the Commissioner in impounding the vehicle.
+If a vehicle is impounded under section 79 or 79A and a person is convicted of the offence for which the vehicle was impounded, that person is liable to pay to the Commissioner an amount specified by the Commissioner as being equivalent to all expenses reasonably incurred by the Commissioner in impounding the vehicle unless the Commissioner has required the payment of, and has been paid, the amount described in section 80IB(1) for expenses of the impounding.

-[Section 79E inserted by No. 10 of 2004 s.
-13.]
+[Section 79E inserted by No. 4 of 2007 s.
+7.]